jpmurray/doddns/README.md

 - PHP >= 7.1.3 and Composer installed.
 - A Digital Ocean [Personal Access Token](https://www.digitalocean.com/docs/api/create-personal-access-token/) that has the `read` and `write` permission.
 - At least one domain name added to your account.
-- At least a `cname` or an `A` record added to a domain that DODDNS will try toupdate.
+- At least a `cname` or an `A` record added to a domain that DODDNS will try to update.

 # Docs